2026 ADA Website Deadline: Everything Government Sites Need to Know

 Common Misconceptions

 "We're too small to be sued" Lawyers are targeting entities of all sizes.
-Small towns have faced $50,000+ settlements.
+Small towns have faced $75,000+ settlements in 2025.
+Michigan school districts of all sizes got OCR complaints.

-"We just need an overlay widget" Overlays don't achieve full compliance and some have led to additional lawsuits.
+"We just need an overlay widget" Overlays don't achieve full compliance and have led to additional lawsuits.
+MAJOR UPDATE: The FTC fined AccessiBe $1M in 2025 for false compliance claims, proving overlays are dangerous.

 Funding Options